kiranma72/abdm-docs/content/1-basics/Bahmni.md

 URL: https://dev.lite.mybahmni.in/

+It is usable with the ABDM sandbox.

-The environments are currently available only during India hours (8am-9pm IST daily).
+The environment is currently available only during India hours (8am-9pm IST daily).
+If you need it up longer for specific demos, please contact bahmni via SLACK.

+Please ping on Slack #bahmni-infra channel if you are have issues while accessing the link.

 **Credentials**